trychlos/pwix-accounts-ui/README.md

 Registers a `fn` function which is called each time the dropdown menu items have to be rebuilt, i.e. on connection state or count on unverified email address changes.

-The function must be `async fn( menuItems<Array>, opts<acCompanionOption>, state<LOGGED|UNLOGGED>, unverified<Integer>): Array`.
+The function must be `async fn( menuItems<Array>, opts<acCompanionOption> ): Array`.

+Remind that at any time you can take advantage of the `AccountsUI.Connection` object.

-The functions are called when the menu items is ready to be displayed.
+The functions are called when the menu items are ready to be displayed.
 It is expected they return the (maybe changed) menu items array.

 ##### `AccountsUI.ready()`